 Nassau was a major hotspot for pirate activity, and you can immerse yourself in a truly interactive pirate experience at Pirates of Nassau, a museum dedicated to the era.
 There you can explore a wharf at nighttime as pirates sing, drink, and make merry around you.
 Tour life-size pirate ship models, take a look at recovered pirate artifacts, and watch dramatized interactions between famous pirates like Anne Bonny and Mary Read!
 The museum is found in Downtown Nassau and comes complete with a gift shop where you can purchase pirate-themed memorabilia.

 Swordfights at sea, plundering ships, and taking hostages may seem like the kind of thing that only happens in the movies, but there was once a time when the Caribbean was full of men (and a few women!) that engaged in these illicit activities on the high seas.
-Although such pirates are no longer around, you can experience the thrill of piracy’s golden age by visiting cities like Port Royal and areas like Bloody Bay that have a rich pirate history.
+Although such pirates are no longer around, you can experience the thrill of piracy’s golden age by visiting cities like Port Royal and areas like Bloody Bay in Jamaica that have a rich pirate history.